VPAC/superlinux/supercomputingwithlinux.md

 Merges lines of corresponding lines of each file, separated by tabs, to standard output.
 Delimiters maybe specified.
 Example:
 `paste file1.lst file2.lst`
-Prints to standard output file1.lst and file2.lst separate by tabs.
+Prints to standard output file1.lst and file2.lst separated by tabs.

 `pwd`
 "Print working directory";  prints the directory where you're currently in.